 If you are a visitor to Gigha, you can access information here on accommodation providers, as well as food and drink options, the different attractions you can see/do whilst on Gigha, and how to get here.

-Visitors are strongly advised to plan their trip to Gigha in line with Scottish Government guidance both when using the CalMac ferry service and when on island.
+Visitors are strongly advised to plan their trip to Gigha in line with Scottish Government Coronavirus (COVID-19) guidance both when using the CalMac ferry service and when on island.